top of page

 The exhibitions at the V&A museum in South Kensington are always blockbuster, and the institution offers some of the most eclectic range of subjects under one roof in the whole of London.

-While this year sees a somewhat slimmed-down exhibition programme compared to recent times — only three big ticketed shows are opening — there’s still a varied choice of topics, from architecture to photography.
+While this year sees a somewhat slimmed-down exhibition programme compared to recent times — only three big ticketed shows open each year now — there’s still a varied choice of topics, from architecture to photography.
 And this year sees quite a lot of celebrity sparkle thrown in too.

-Not only will this be the V&A’s largest temporary exhibition of photography ever held to date, it will also have some superstar sparkle thrown in — all of the works on show belong to Sir Elton John and his husband David Furnish.
+Not only is this the V&A’s largest temporary exhibition of photography ever held to date, it also has some superstar sparkle thrown in, as all of the works on show belong to Sir Elton John and his husband David Furnish.

 A young man squints as he looks at a bee that has landed on his nose